solus-cold-storage/docs/package_list/README.md

 # Package List
-These are packages available in Solus as at the 19th of May 2015
+These are packages available in Solus as of May 19th, 2015.

 | Package Name             | Version  | Package Description                                            |
 |:-------------------------|:--------:|:---------------------------------------------------------------|